 I’m here for Security Threat Group purposes, as a “preventive measure” under a blanket policy over gang members.
 I’ve been in segregation ever since I got off the bus from county.
 Going on two years now.

 This is my second trip through TDCJ [Texas Department of Criminal Justice].
 Evidently they used evidence from my first trip down here to confirm me as a STG member.
 However, they have yet to provide me with and proof or evidence that they used to confirm my associated with so called STG.
 All my requests for information have been ignored or refused.

 There is no need for me to be in segregation.
 Nothing in my criminal history or prison disciplinary records even remotely reflects a need for solitary housing.
 Only my association with a certain group of people, nothing on grounds of my actions as an individual.
 I have a direct need for drug treatment, but am not allowed to attend any classes.
 All of my felony convictions are related to my addiction.
-There is no positive where to buy valium in bangkok stimulation offered here at all.
+There is no positive stimulation offered here at all.
 There is no TV, no human contact whatsoever.
 We are handcuffed everywhere we go.
 Outside recreation twice a week, one hour per day by ourselves separated by fence from other inmates.
 We get inside recreation five days a week for one hour, by ourselves.